 3. Responsibilities

-• Quality Control (QC): Responsible for conducting the identification testing of active ingredients in tablets and ensuring that the results meet the required specifications.
+• Quality Control (QC): Responsible for performing the thickness testing of the enteric coating on tablets, documenting results, and ensuring that the coating meets specified thickness standards.

 4. Accountability